 - Plan for the future

 Businesses all over the country (and the world), are being affected by the COVID-19 pandemic, and that includes your retail shop.
-You might not be shut down like restaurants and bars, but you’re probably impacted in a significant way.
-And your customer certainly are.
+You might not be shut down as often as restaurants and bars, but you’re probably impacted in a significant way.
+And your customers certainly are.

 Throughout this article we want to share ways that you can help your shop and employees limit the spread of the coronavirus and minimize the negative impacts to your business.

 With expert guidance from the SBA and CDC, we hope this article helps relieve some stress during this time and helps you prepare for the future.

 Guidance from the SBA for your retail shop

 The U.S. Small Business Administration has put together a guide for businesses and employers to help with the impacts of COVID-19.
 Familiarize yourself with this advice and share it with your employees.